tarwn/lessthandot-hugo/blogs/content/posts/2011-10-12-sql-server-2012-to-be.md

 I wonder if it will get integrated with Dryad in some form or another

-SQL Crescent will be called PowerView&#8230;.I don&#8217;t know about that PowerView sounds too close to PowerPivot.
+SQL Crescent will be called PowerView….I don't know about that PowerView sounds too close to PowerPivot.
 PowerView will run on a Windows Phone, iPad2, Android tablet

 SQL Server code-named Data Explorer was also announced, it will be available by the end of this year.
 Data Explorer is self-service BI